Rh Typing using Tube Method

 Principle of Rh Typing

-At the heart of the protocol lies the concept of antigen-antibody interaction, similar to ABO RhD blood group typing.
+At the heart of the Rh typing procedure lies the concept of antigen-antibody interaction, similar to ABO RhD blood group typing.
 Rh proteins, like D, C, E, and e, adorn the surface of red blood cells, acting as antigens.
-If your body lacks a specific antigen, say D, it may develop antibodies against it (anti-D).
+If the body lacks a specific antigen, say D, it may develop antibodies against it (anti-D).
 Transfusing incompatible blood bearing that antigen triggers a violent immune response, potentially leading to life-threatening hemolytic reactions.

 If a potential incompatibility is detected, red blood cells are subjected to individual tests with each antisera.
 This detailed analysis confirms the presence or absence of specific Rh antigens, allowing for a precise determination of the individual’s Rh phenotype.

-Image illustrating the principle of forward blood group testing, highlighting antigen-antibody interactions
+Image illustrating the principle of forward blood group testing, highlighting antigen-antibody interactions.
+Rh typing uses the same principle.

 This image depicts the key principle involved in forward blood group testing, a process that determines an individual’s blood type.
 It illustrates how antibodies in the serum react with antigens on red blood cells, causing them to clump together or “agglutinate.”